ghostery/adblocker/bench/comparison/overview.md

-In this section we have a look at the performance of content-blockers when it comes to serializing their internal representation for faster sub-sequent loading.
-Only *DuckDuckGo*'s engine does not provide this feature. *uBlock Origin*, *Ghostery*, *Adblock Plus* and *Brave* all allow to serialize or cache (*uBlock Origin*'s terminology is: *selfies*) the entire blocking engine to either a string or a buffer, which can then be used to speed-up sub-sequent loads.
+In this section we have a look at the performance of content-blockers when it comes to serializing their internal representation for faster subsequent loading.
+Only *DuckDuckGo*'s engine does not provide this feature. *uBlock Origin*, *Ghostery*, *Adblock Plus* and *Brave* all allow to serialize or cache (*uBlock Origin*'s terminology is: *selfies*) the entire blocking engine to either a string or a buffer, which can then be used to speed-up subsequent loads.

 Because this is a one-time operation, having a higher loading-time does not impact significantly desktop users.
 On the other hand, the ability to quickly